Last Updated on

 There’s nothing more beautiful and peaceful than watching your baby sleep.
-She has a smile on her face, and what look like signs of a dream already.
+She has a smile on her face, and what looks like signs of a dream already.
 But is your precious darling really sleeping well?
 Is it possible that she is learning bad sleeping habits that can affect her health as she grows up?

 Bringing up a child is a full-time, strenuous affair, and sleep-time is one of the major factors that make it thus!
 Newborn not sleeping at night, baby waking up constantly, or baby refusing to fall asleep are just some of the common problems we face as parents.